telerik/kendo-ui-core/docs/AngularJS/global-events.md

 ## `kendoRendered`

-This event might be useful to know when all widgets defined in page have been rendered, since everything happens asynchronously.
-Using it you can for instance hide the view initially and display it when widgets have been initialized; or you can show a “loading” overlay, etc.
+Because browsers render data asynchronously, the `kendoRendered` event is useful to manipulate the view of a page while the widgets, defined on this page, finish their rendering.
+For example, you can use `kendoRendered` to initially hide the view and then display it when the widgets are already initialized, or you can show a **Loading...** overlay, or whatever you decide fits to your project.

 ###### Example - listen to the `kendoRendered` event